devwraithe/devwraithe/README.md

 ### Hello 👋 I'm Ibrahim Ibrahim, a Software Engineer and Craftsman

-- 👷‍♂️ I have more than 5 years of experience working with Dart and Flutter
+- 👷‍♂️ More than 5 years of experience working with Dart and Flutter
-- 💙 I'm passionate about transforming ideas and designs to software applications
+- 💙 Passionate about transforming ideas and designs to software applications
-- 🤝 I've collaborated with brands in different sectors such as ecommerce and fintech
+- 🤝 Collaborated with brands in different sectors such as ecommerce and fintech
-- 🛠️ I'm currently cooking interesting stuff at **[Digital Space Agency UG](http://digitalspaceagency.com/)**
+- 🛠️ Currently cooking interesting stuff at **[Digital Space Agency UG](http://digitalspaceagency.com/)**
-- 🧠 I’m working everyday to improve my Flutter Development skills
-- 😄 Pronouns: He/Him
+- 🧠 Just cooking and exploring different industrial usecases of Flutter
 - ⚡ Fun Fact: **I'm addicted to nature and wildlife**

 <!-- ## 🛠️ Tools and Technologies